 Prerequisites: This is an intermediate level course.
 Participants are assumed to have some knowledge/or experience with qualitative data.

-Description: It is now commonplace to use program theory, or logic models, in evaluation as a means to explain how a program is understood to contribute to its intended or observed outcomes.
+Description: It is now commonplace to use research, program theory, and logic models in evaluation practice.
+They are often used to help design effective programs, and other times as a means to explain how a program is understood to contribute to its intended or observed outcomes.
 However, this does not mean that they are always used appropriately or to the best effect.
-At their best, logic models can provide conceptual clarity, motivate staff, and focus evaluations.
+At their best, prior research, program theories, and logic models can provide an evidence-base to guide action, conceptual clarity, motivate staff, and focus design and evaluations.
 At their worst, they can divert time and attention from other critical evaluation activities, provide an invalid or misleading picture of the program, and discourage critical investigation of causal pathways and unintended outcomes.
-This course focuses on developing useful logic models, and using them effectively to guide evaluation and avoid some of the most common traps.
-It begins with the assumption that participants already know something about logic models and program theory but come with different understandings of terminology and options.
-Application exercises are used throughout the course for demonstration of concepts and techniques: (a) as ways to use logic models to positive advantage (e.g., to identify criteria, develop questions, identify data sources and bases of comparison); (b) ways they are used with negative results (e.g., focusing only on intended outcomes, ignoring differential effects for client subgroups, seeking only evidence that confirms the theory); and (c) strategies to avoid traps (e.g., differentiated theory, market segmentation, competitive elaboration of alternative hypotheses).
-Participants receive the instructor’s co-authored text, Purposeful Program Theory, (Jossey-Bass, 2011).
+This course will focuses on developing useful evidence-based program theories and logic models, and using them effectively to guide evaluation and avoid some of the most common traps.
+Application exercises are used throughout the course for demonstration of concepts and techniques: (a) as ways to use social science theory and research, program theories and logic models to positive advantage; (b) to formulate and prioritize key evaluation questions; (c) to gather credible and actionable evidence; (d) to understand and communicate ways they are used with negative results; and (e) strategies to avoid traps.

 Instructor: Debra J. Rog, PhD